The Braxtons

 The Braxtons are an American musical quintet consisting of singer Toni Braxton and her younger sisters, Traci Braxton, Towanda Braxton, Trina Braxton, and Tamar Braxton.
-Despite being commercially unsuccessful, the group's first single, "Good Life", led to oldest sister Toni's solo career.
-All five members reunited in 2011 to star in the WE tv reality television series Braxton Family Values alongside their mother, Evelyn Braxton.
+Despite failing to experience long-term success, the group's 1990 debut single, "Good Life", led to oldest sister Toni's solo career.
+All five members reunited in 2011 to star in the We TV reality television series Braxton Family Values alongside their mother, Evelyn Braxton.

 In October 2015, the group released the album Braxton Family Christmas.

 History

 The Braxtons' parents are Rev. Michael Braxton Sr. (born June 26, 1947) and Evelyn Braxton (born January 14, 1948).
 Their first child, Toni Michele Braxton was born on October 7, 1967.
 Michael Conrad Braxton Jr., the only son, was born on November 17, 1968, then Traci Renee Braxton was born on April 2, 1971.
 Traci died on March 12, 2022.
 Towanda Chloe Braxton was born on September 18, 1973.
 The Braxtons' fifth child Trina Evette Braxton, was born on December 3, 1974.
 The youngest sibling, Tamar Estine Braxton, was born on March 17, 1977.
 They are originally from Severn, Maryland.

 The sisters began to harmonize together when a then five-year-old Tamar demanded, "somebody get me some toilet paper!"
 Each sister and brother Michael soon after went in the bathroom and began singing the "Toilet Paper Song".
 The Braxtons credit this incident as their first song-writing experience and the first time that they harmonized as a group.
 Growing up, they sang in the choir at several churches and toured the East Coast with their religious parents singing at various events.